klarna/higher-order-components/README.md

 ) => (target: ReactComponent) => Component
 ```

-## Themeable
+## withTheme (themeToProps) (Component)

-**Themeable** allows you to configure your components so that they can take information from the React.context to customize some props, whenever in the tree they might be.
-This higher-order component is useful for theming your components without having to use React.context explicitly in your component implementation.
+**withTheme** allows you to configure your components so that they can take information from the `React.context` to customize some props, whenever in the tree they might be.
+This higher-order component is useful for theming your components without having to use `React.context` explicitly in your component implementation.

 Say you have a set of textual components that support a small version of themselves via the `small: boolean` prop.